lesser-app/tankman.dev/content/docs/api/roles.md

 }
 ```

-When properties are added to an Org, they are returned when the Org is fetched.
+When properties are added to an Role, they are returned when the Role is fetched.

-For example, `GET /orgs/example.com` will retrieve the following response.
+For example, `GET /orgs/example.com/roles/admins` will retrieve the following response.
 Note the added properties object.

 ```json
 {